What problems can grinding and clenching of teeth cause?

 How do I know if I clench my teeth?

 We can help assess if you clench or grind your teeth, we have found that it sometimes it may go untreated for a long period of time (DailyMail).
 Some of the symptoms include:

 - Headaches or jaw/neck pain, especially in the morning.

 - Notice of wearing down of your teeth

 - Damage to dental restorations without any apparent reason, e.g. crowns or fillings

 - Discomfort whilst chewing

 Commonly a night guard a type of removable splint is provided, along with getting to the cause of your grinding, which could be tooth or life event and stress induced.

-But Botulinum Toxin Type-A (Botox) injections can be used as a way of keeping bruxism under control.
+Another option is to use anti-wrinkle injections as a way of keeping bruxism under control.
 A number of studies have shown it could also be an effective treatment for bruxism.

-It temporarily relaxes the main muscles involved with bruxism.
-They become overactive, causing the jaw to clench unconsciously.
-We inject enough Botox into these muscles so they relax
+They temporarily relax the main muscles involved with bruxism.
+Over time the muscles may become overactive, causing the jaw to clench unconsciously.
+We inject into these muscles so they relax